 Freezing is even better because they still have a little moisture inside of them, even if they seem very dry and kept in a good airtight container.
 This moisture can lead to mold growth, while the coldness of a freezer can slow it down.
 When you need to use them, there’ll be no necessity for a long defrosting.
 Because of their tiny size, they will thaw almost immediately.

 Homemade breadcrumbs play an important role in hundreds of various recipes.
 They make dishes even more delicious and add extra crunchiness to their texture.
 Here, we’ll give you only some examples.
 The rest is up to you and your fantasy — put them wherever you like to add a wonderful finishing detail to your culinary masterpieces!

-An amazing way to use homemade breadcrumbs is to sprinkle them on a plate of cheese macaroni or pasta.
+An amazing way to use homemade breadcrumbs is to sprinkle them on a plate of cheese macaroni of pasta.
 Also, they’ll look (and taste) great as a topping for salads.
-Another great idea is to add them to meatballs or meatloaf.
-Breaded chicken covered with breadcrumbs is amazing too — it’s one of the main dishes where they’re used.
+Another great idea is to add them to meatballs of meatloaf.
+Breaded kip covered with breadcrumbs is amazing too — it’s one of the main dishes where they’re used.
 And if you’re making eggplant parmesan, you can coat eggplant pieces with them, which will make them way more crunchy.